InfiniteRain/react-native-mecab/README.md

 #### Installing the dictionary on iOS

-1. Open the `.xcworkspace` of you project's `ios` directory with XCode.
+1. Open the `.xcworkspace` in your project's `ios` directory with XCode.
 2. Drag and drop your dictionary directory into the main project.
 On the popup, make sure to select the following:
    - Check the `Copy items if needed` box.
    - Set the `Added folders` option to `Create folder references`.
 3. Make sure that the added directory is colored blue in the project view.
 If it isn't, repeat step 2.
 4. Add the dictionary directory to your project's `Copy Bundle Resources` setting:
    1. Navigate to TARGETS -> YourProjectName -> `Build Phases` tab -> Copy Bundle Resources
-   2. Press the `+` button and add the dictionary directory you added earlier.
+   2. Press the `+` button and select the dictionary directory you added earlier.

 #### Finishing up